 Be ruthless and throw away anything unnecessary, encourage staff to keep their desks clear from clutter and random paperwork, and make sure you invest in ample storage to make that easier.
 This could be as simple as desk storage boxes, drawer dividers and more bins, or could include the addition of shelves and cupboards.
 Or even imposing a no-print policy, which is becoming ever more common these days.
 The trees will certainly be glad!

-Fight the urge to just stuff everything into a Drawer (or 10!) of Chaos.
-These days files and cabinets are more attractive than ever so there’s no excuse not to up the ante in the storage department, and a label maker can make quick work of your organisation while making life easier for those seeking a certain item.
+These days files and cabinets are more attractive than ever so there’s no excuse not to up your game in the storage department, and a label maker can make quick work of your organisation while making life easier for those seeking a certain item.

 Smarter desktop storage can also help to provide clear spaces that encourage productivity and discourage mess.
 Office decluttering is also something we covered in a past post in more detail so you can pop over there if you need any more convincing!

-This doesn’t have to involve a big spend either.
+Upgrading office furniture doesn’t have to involve a big spend.
 It could be as simple as sanding surfaces to expose natural wood, reupholstering chairs/seating or giving things a fresh coat of paint in a nice new hue.
+Upgrading to ergonomic furniture could be costly, that said it is a great investment for staff wellbeing and health, ergonomic furniture can be anything from a height adjustable desk to ergonomic keyboard trays and/or monitor stands, so you don’t have to go all out to begin with.

 You could encourage staff to get a little creative with their individual desk spaces; an area that reflects their personality or makes them feel happier will likely be a boost to productivity and will bring something new to the office.
 You could still have guidelines or rules to ensure nothing ends up too distracting or off-brand but a bit of free rein for employees can go a long way.
 A few statement pen pots, calendars, jazzy accessories and personal photographs from home might be a lovely touch.